agraef/midizap/README.md

 There is one special MIDI token `CH` which can only be used on the output side.
 It is always followed by a MIDI channel number in the range 1..16.
 This token doesn't actually generate any MIDI message, but merely sets the default MIDI channel for subsequent MIDI messages in the same output sequence, which is convenient if multiple messages are output to the same MIDI channel.
 For instance, the sequence `C5-2 E5-2 G5-2`, which outputs a C major chord on MIDI channel 2, can also be abbreviated as `CH2 C5 E5 G5`.

 For key mode inputs, the corresponding "on" or "off" event is generated for all MIDI messages in the output sequence, where the "on" value defaults to the maximum value (127 for controller values, 8191 for pitch bends).
-Thus, e.g., the following rule outputs a `CC64` message with controller value 127 each time `C3` is pressed (and another `CC64` message with value 0 when the note is released again):
+Thus, e.g., the following rule outputs a `CC64` (hold pedal) message with controller value 127 each time `C3` is pressed (and another `CC64` message with value 0 when the note is released again):

 ~~~
 C3 CC64 # hold pedal on/off